 Take at least one of your children along with you, and you’ll immediately have the desire to improve just to keep up with them.
 This is a great way to ensure your new hobby becomes a habit.

 Challenging yourself regularly stimulates your brain cells.
 This helps to prevent many age-related issues such as Alzheimer’s.

 As a busy father and full-time worker, you will probably find that you are under a lot of stress.

-Meditating for just 10 minutes every day and reduce your stress allowing your body to function properly.
+Meditating for just 10 minutes every day will reduce your stress allowing your body to function properly.
 It will also ensure you see the bigger picture and make the right decisions.

-Don’t forget if you join FF4L they can help you with this.
+Don’t forget.
+If you join FF4L, we can help you with this.